To Self, With Love

 How can I love myself?

-As a psychotherapist and SPD adult, I know intimately that there are no roadmaps to self love, and that the road is harrowing and the terrain, unforgiving.
+As a trained psychotherapist and SPD adult, I know intimately that there are no roadmaps to self love, and that the road is harrowing and the terrain, unforgiving.
 When I received my SPD diagnosis in 2010, I unknowingly set myself on a path to self-acceptance (yes, I'm aware how crunchy-hippie-dippie-granola I sound right now, but hear me out).
 I've been in psychotherapy since I was a teenager, and I found that I went through an extreme battery of emotions in therapy after my SPD diagnosis, namely: excitement (yay it has a name!), hope (I can get better!), anger (why didn't I know about this sooner?), and frustration (nothing's going to change).
 I loathed myself and loved myself in constant vacillation.
 I cried about the not-knowing-back-then, and laughed about the knowing-right-now.
 I worked in piecemeal, unsure whether I was the anxious and misunderstood sensitive of my youth or the bolder but still delicate form of my adulthood.
 There was a clear disconnect.

 But somewhere, as I bumped along the road, I realized I'd begun to make some peace with myself and my quirks.
 I can't quite pinpoint what it was - something my therapist said, or something I concluded - perhaps it was even the people I began to meet in the community, or even this blog - I began carving out a new niche for myself: Rachel, the beautiful weirdo who needs to sleep under a 17lb. blanket in an ice-cold room.
 Rachel, the silly wit who can't stand flashing lights and high-pitched singing.
 Rachel, the wise and kind-hearted klutz who will walk smack-dab into sharp corners of end tables every single time.
-Rachel, the pragmatic therapist who lives and breathes by her husband's deep, strong hugs.
+Rachel, the loving pragmatist who lives and breathes by deep, strong hugs.

 Sure, some days I'm still angry and frustrated - I can't hold a knife without getting cut, I can't slow down my racing brain, I can't tolerate a tickle, I need to cry from overstimulation.
 I still have SPD.
 It's not going away.
 It's my companion and sherpa; it's my backseat driver, my silent twin.
 What has changed are my thoughts about myself.